Profile information Account settings

 What is stamp duty?

-The current SDLT base threshold is £250,000 for residential property.
-Property that is purchased for less than this price (or which is worth less than this amount if it is being transferred in a manner other than outright purchase, for example when two people marry) is not liable for SDLT.
-As of 23 September 2022, the SDLT rates are as follows:
+As of 6 April 2024, the SDLT base threshold is £250,000 for residential property.
+This means that property that is purchased for less than £250,000 (or which is worth less than this amount if it is being transferred in a manner other than outright purchase, for example, when two people marry) is not liable for SDLT.

 • any portion of the price/value above £1.5 million = 12%

-You usually must pay an additional 3% of the price/value in SDLT if you purchase a residential property whilst you already currently own another residential property.
-This additional 3% usually does not apply if you are buying a residential property to replace your current main residence.
+You must usually pay an additional 5% of the price/value of your purchase in SDLT if you purchase a residential property whilst you already currently own another residential property.
+This additional 5% usually does not apply if you are buying a residential property to replace your current main residence.
+Prior to 31 October 2024, this additional dwellings surcharge was 3%.

-See the Government website for up-to-date SDLT rates, information on special rates of SDLT and to access the SDLT calculator.
+See the Government’s guidance for up-to-date SDLT rates, for information on special rates of SDLT, and to access the SDLT calculator.

 What happens if I sell my main residence and move into a new property as my main residence?

-If you sell or give away your previous main residence within 3 years of buying your new residence, you can apply for a refund of the higher SDLT rate you paid.
+If you sell or give away your previous main residence within 3 years of buying your new residence, you can apply for a refund of the higher rate SDLT that you paid.

 What if property is being bought by non-UK residents?

-From 1 April 2021, a 2% SDLT surcharge applies when non-UK residents buy property (regardless of whether they already own property).
+A 2% SDLT surcharge usually applies when non-UK residents buy residential property (regardless of whether they already own property).

-This surcharge applies to almost all SDLT payments and is separate from the 3% SDLT surcharge that applies to second homes and additional residential property purchases.
-This means that the top SDLT rates will increase to a maximum of 17% for some non-UK resident buyers.
+This surcharge applies to almost all SDLT payments and is separate from the 5% SDLT surcharge that applies to second homes and additional residential property purchases (this will also need to be paid if applicable).
+This means that the top SDLT rates can increase to a maximum of 17% for some non-UK resident buyers.

 For the purposes of SDLT, a non-UK resident is someone who is not present in the UK for at least 183 days (ie 6 months) during the 12 months before the property purchase.